openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

-:code:`PointsToSquares.py` Conversion of user-defined plot centre points in a text file into squares of 100 x 100 m in kml format.
+:code:`PointsToSquares.py` Conversion of user-defined plot center points in a text file into squares of 100 x 100 m in .kml format.
 These squares are training data collection locations, meant to be used with a specific tool made for Google Earth.
 Input textfile projection needs to be UTM South WGS84 zones.
-Output kml is in latlon WGS84.
+Output .kml is in LatLon WGS84.

 EXAMPLE
 #######